 Not all embryos have the same potential to form a pregnancy, and each one is affected differently by the freeze and thaw process.

 Our experienced clinical team will advise you on your individual circumstances.

 We will make sure you are healthy and ready for pregnancy, and there are no issues which could prevent successful implantation of your thawed embryo.

 We will prepare your body for pregnancy.
-We either use fertility medications to thicken your womb lining.
-Or if you are having a natural cycle FET, identify when you naturally ovulate which helps us time the embryo transfer appropriately.
+We use fertility medications to thicken your womb lining.
 We will only start the thawing process of your embryos when your uterus is ready.

 Your embryos are removed from liquid nitrogen.
 Only one or two may be removed and thawed, depending on how many you have frozen.
 Our embryologists will examine your thawed embryo under the microscope and confirm it is suitable for transfer.
-Over 9 out of 10 embryos that are frozen in our clinic survive when they are thawed.
 You then come into the clinic for embryo transfer.

-After embryo transfer, you will continue taking hormone medications to support embryo implantation and early pregnancy, unless you had a natural cycle transfer, in which case no medication is needed.
-Our Fertility Midwife is here to support you as you await treatment outcome.
+After embryo transfer, you will continue taking hormone medications to support embryo implantation and early pregnancy, Our Fertility Midwife is here to support you as you await treatment outcome.

 Two weeks after your embryo transfer, you will be able to take a pregnancy test.
 If the test is positive, we will arrange and early pregnancy scan for you.
 Any medications that we have advised should be continued until the end of the 12th week of pregnancy.

 Learn more about your fertility, IVF, getting ready for pregnancy and fertility treatments in our Learning Centre.
 It is your useful online fertility resource featuring our regularly updated fertility blog, patient guides, common FAQs and our free Ask the Expert tool.